gmboowa/SNP-Genotype-Heatmap-Visualization/README.md

 # SNP-genotype-heatmap-visualization
-An easy-to-use Python tool for visualizing multi-sample VCF SNP genotypes as a categorical heatmap, where homozygous reference, heterozygous, homozygous alternate, and missing data are color-coded.
+An easy-to-use Python or R script for visualizing multi-sample VCF SNP genotypes as a categorical heatmap, where homozygous reference, heterozygous, homozygous alternate, and missing data are color-coded.
 Ideal for genetic studies, comparative analyses, and QC of variant data.
 Supports bioinformatics pipelines widely.

 This repository contains a Python script to visualize SNP genotypes from a multi-sample VCF as a categorical heatmap.
 Each genotype is represented as:
 - `0` = homozygous reference (blue)